A California felony DUI may be charged against you when:

 Having multiple prior DUI convictions is the most common way for an otherwise "simple" misdemeanor DUI to turn into a felony and it is this topic that our California DUI attorneys will review in this article.

-If after reading the following information, you have additional questions or would like to speak with a California DUI attorney about your case, we invite you to contact us at one of our conveniently located local DUI law offices.
+If after reading the following information, you have additional questions or would like to speak with an about your case, we invite you to contact us at one of our conveniently located local DUI law offices.

 California Felony DUI -- Multiple Prior Convictions